brson/stdx/README.md

   link to it and it locks down a chunk of your crate graph to known-good combinaitons.
-* Ecosystem wide testing using `stdx` version lock - eventually we will be able to say which creates are known to work correctly with `stdx`.
+* Ecosystem wide testing using `stdx` version lock - eventually we will be able to say which crates are known to work correctly with `stdx`.
 * The more people use the `stdx` version lock the more assurance they get they get.
-This plays into future Rusts LTS directions.
+This plays into future Rust's LTS directions.

 By applying high quality standards to a small selection of critical crates we can create a high degree of confidence in a larger core of